M-HTML/Preloading/README.md

 - **Pseudo-Elements:** It identifies and collects image URLs from pseudo-elements (::before and ::after) if they contain url references in their content properties.

-- **Mask Images:** The code also collects image URLs from elements with the mask-image attribute.
+- **Mask Images:** Collects image URLs from elements with the mask-image attribute.

 - **Callback:** It includes a callback function (imageLoaded) that gets executed when all images have finished preloading.